expo/fyi/prebuilding.md

 Project migration depends on the packages your project is using.
 All Expo packages support prebuild as of SDK 41, switching to Expo packages can make migration much smoother.

-The first step is to ensure your iOS and Android projects build when correctly when running `yarn ios` or `yarn android`.
+The first step is to ensure your iOS and Android projects build correctly when running `yarn ios` or `yarn android`.
 Ensure your app is in a working state before continuing.

 Next, setup version control for your project, we recommend using git.
 This will help you revert changes if anything goes wrong.